czongy/raid-challenge-2/README.md

     As a customer, I want to be able to use the app on my phone so I can shop on the go.

     As a customer, I want my order shortlist to be saved so that I can continue shopping on my device layer, even if I have not logged in.

-## Deployed Application:

-Application hosted at this link [Fruit Store](https://client-zeta-ashy.vercel.app/)

-Add items into the Cart and Checkout to populate the Order List and Order History